MinecraftHopper/MinecraftHopper/_help/guides/installing-mods/fabric/index.markdown

 desc: "How to install Fabric mods in Minecraft"
 ---
 # Installing Fabric Mods
 Fabric is a mod loader for Minecraft.
-It updates much faster than Forge which makes it popular for smaller, more technical mods, such as Carpet, Sodium, or the Replay Mod.
+It usually updates very fast which makes it popular for smaller, more technical mods, such as Carpet, Sodium, or the Replay Mod.
 In this tutorial, we will be installing the Fabric Loader and the Fabric API mod, which most Fabric mods require to run.

 ### Installing the Fabric Loader.
 Fabric mods require the Fabric loader to run.
 To download it, go to https://fabricmc.net/use and click "Download Installer (Universal/.JAR)".
-You can download the Windows exe installer if you would like, but we will be using the Universal installer in this tutorial as it works on all supported operating systems (Windows, Mac, Linux).
+You can download the Windows exe installer if you would like, but we will be using the Universal installer in this tutorial as it works on all supported operating systems (Windows, Mac, Linux) as long as you [have java installed](/_help/installing-java/).
 Once the download is complete, follow the instructions below for your operating system (instructions for Linux not included as if you're using Linux you probably know what you're doing).

 #### Windows
 Double-click the downloaded JAR file and accept click "OK" when the prompt appears.
 If nothing happens, try installing and running [JarFix](https://johann.loefflmann.net/downloads/jarfix.exe)